Commonwealth of The Bahamas

 Bahamas Endemics and Specialty Species

-Over 300 species have been recorded in the Bahamas - 109 breed in the islands and are either summer visitors or residents, 169 are migrants that pass through as transients are stay on as winter residents, and 45 are vagrants that have only occurred a few times.
+Over 300 species have been recorded in the Bahamas - 109 breed in the islands and are either summer visitors or residents, 169 are migrants that pass through as transients and some stay on as winter residents - 45 are vagrants that have only occurred a few times.
 Included in these are three endemic species – Bahama Woodstar, Bahama Yellowthroat, and Bahama Swallow.

 It's orientation to continental North America puts the Bahamas within the primary movements of both northbound and southbound migration routes to and from the eastern United States.
 Warblers, shorebirds, and gulls make up the bulk of the migratory species list.
 The most noteworthy of these is the endangered Kirtland's Warbler.
 In 2001, on the island of Eleuthera in the Northern/Central Bahamas, local bird expert, Paul Dean of Nassau, sighted 4 Kirtland's warblers.
 Long suspected to winter in Bahamian pine forest similar to it's breeding habitat in Michigan, this discovery suggests that they prefer arid scrub coppice common to the region.